celestiaorg/docs/docs/developers/rollup-overview.md

 This section covers the different options for deploying rollups on Celestia.

-It contains guides and tutorials on how to deploy rollups on Celestia git add the provided options.
+It contains guides and tutorials on how to deploy rollups on Celestia.
 They include:

 - [Rollkit](./rollkit.mdx)